No Doubt: 1998–2003: Continued touring and new albums

-2003 was a big year of releases for No Doubt.
+2003–2008: Greatest Hits and hiatus

 The album The Singles 1992–2003, a compilation of the band's commercially released singles, was released on November 25, 2003.
 It included a cover of the song "It's My Life", which had originally been a hit for synthpop group Talk Talk in 1984, and earned No Doubt a Grammy nomination for Pop Performance by a Duo or Group With Vocal.
 Additionally, a special 2-CD 2-DVD box set titled Boom Box was made available, which included the CDs The Singles 1992–2003 and Everything in Time and the DVDs The Videos 1992–2003 and Live in the Tragic Kingdom.
 Separately, Rock Steady Live, a DVD of the band performing in Long Beach from their Rock Steady tour was released in 2003 as well.
-The next year, the band was featured in a re-recording of the Toots and the Maytals classic song "Monkey Man".
+The next year, the band was featured in a re-recording of the Toots and the Maytals classic song "Monkey Man" for the Grammy Award winning True Love.
 The band also toured with Blink-182 in mid-2004, before embarking on a hiatus.

 Lead singer Gwen Stefani began work on her 1980s-inspired new wave and dance-pop side project in 2003, which eventually evolved into the full-fledged solo album Love.
 Angel.
 Music.
 Baby., released on November 23, 2004.
 The album reached multi-platinum status in several countries, including a quintuple platinum certification in Canada and triple platinum in the US.

 No Doubt was featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians including Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, Ben Harper, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, Toots Hibbert, Paul Douglas, Jackie Jackson, Ken Boothe, and The Skatalites.

 Stefani launched her first solo arena tour in October 2005, which coincided with the news of her pregnancy (her son, Kingston James McGregor Rossdale, was born on May 26, 2006).
 She released her second solo dance-pop album, The Sweet Escape in December 2006.
 Tony Kanal helped with the production of the album as well.

 In early 2005, Tom Dumont released his own solo music project, Invincible Overlord, with friend and collaborator Ted Matson, and backed up Matt Costa on his 2005 tour.
 Adrian Young, the band's drummer, did the drums for Bow Wow Wow's 2004 tour and many of the tracks on Unwritten Law's 2005 release Here's to the Mourning, as well as featuring on several shows in 2006 for TheStart.
 Young also played on Rock Star: Supernova runner-up Dilana's Inside Out album.

 In 2008, Tony Kanal collaborated with pop rock artist Pink on the album Funhouse.
 Kanal co-produced "Sober", co-wrote "Funhouse" and also sang back-up vocals on "Crystal Ball".